-Hammer ToeA hammertoe is a deformity that causes your toe to bend or curl downward instead of pointing forward.
-This deformity can affect any toe on yo...
+Hammer ToeA hammertoe is a deformity that causes a toe to bend or curl downward instead of pointing forward.
+This deformity can affect any toe on the foo...

 - Auto Immune Conditions